 Who is this Cynthia person, anyway?

 I have been telling stories since I could string together sentences, much to my parent’s delight and chagrin.
 They loved receiving praise from my teachers for my writing but disliked when I tried to use my creativity to political ends (the dessert debacle of 1981 comes to mind).
-More on that later.
+More on that another time.

 My love of books and stories drove me to receive my BA in English Literature and later a Masters in Library Science.
 Like many MLIS holders, I have never worked in the library field professionally.
 The saturation of graduates in the market for jobs caused some bitterness at first, but now I see it as a blessing.
 Had I found a library job, I may never have picked up writing again.

 In addition to writing, I love to travel, and I’ve had the privilege of visiting Thailand, Western Europe, Ireland, The UK, and Central America.
 I would one day love to make it to Eastern Europe and South America.
 Not to mention all the amazing places to see in the US.

 I am also a recent convert to jogging, and try to get out three to four times a week.
 This is something of a feat for me.
-I suffer from asthma, and as a kid, spent several weeks bedridden every year fighting off bronchitis before it developed into phenomena, again.
+I suffer from asthma, and as a kid, spent several weeks bedridden every year battling bronchitis before it developed into pneumonia, again.

 Along with jogging, I am teaching myself to draw so I can illustrate my children’s books.

 A DIY nerd, I love to hack recipes, create crochet patterns, needlepoint, and embroidery.

-Please check out my blog as I explore tell a few personal and family stories, the wonderful world of self-publishing, learn the finer points of marketing, rewrite my manuscript, search for an editor, and navigate the ups and downs of parenting a child with Sensory Integration Disorder.
+Please check out my blog as tell a few personal and family stories, explore the wonderful world of self-publishing, learn the finer points of marketing, rewrite my manuscript, search for an editor, and navigate the ups and downs of parenting a child with Sensory Integration Disorder.